 Just like humans, dogs get stressed.
 And just like in our bodies, emotional responses are powerful and can manifest physically in your dog’s body.
 If there’s been a big change in your home environment, your dog’s excessive shedding could be a reaction to stress.
 Have you recently moved homes?
 Has a family member passed away or moved out?
 Maybe there’s been a higher-than-normal level of conflict in your household?
 Dogs are sensitive to all these things.

 If you suspect your dog may be losing their hair due to stress, do everything you can to provide a normal, predictable daily routine for them.
-Walk them at the same times each day, avoid switching up their food or meal times, and as much as possible, do what they likely expect to be coming next.
+Walk them at the same time each day, avoid switching up their food or mealtimes, and as much as possible, do what they likely expect to be coming next.
 And of course, give them plenty of TLC around the clock.